 'Lost Generation' propaganda.
 The myth that the Boomers perpetuated included a message that no succeeding generation could ever reach their heady heights.
 They had set the bar so high and their example was so blindingly bright that their successors (at first that was only Gen X, but now Boomers include the Millennials) were crushed under the weight of impossible expectations.
 This myth turns on recession conditions, in which younger members of society are inherently blamed as being somehow personally, permanently flawed, broken, hopeless because they are unemployed or underemployed.
 The more things change, the more they stay the same.
 When, when, when will Boomer media leaders stop labeling their successors as losers and failures?
 Failing that, maybe they could just - retire?
 This is: Time magazine (16 July 1990) versus New York magazine (16 October 2011).

 Imagine a world where, during the early 1990s recession, Boomers had not devised a picture of generational alienation and gen wars.
-Imagine if they had generally decided to cooperate with those younger than them.
+Imagine if they had generally decided to cooperate with those younger than they were.
 Imagine an order where some of the mitigating decencies of old vertical orders had been retained, with mutual support and collective responsibility across age lines.
 And then imagine the 90s' tech boom happening, but without the greed and every-man-for-himself rat race that has characterized real Boomer work cultures.
 Imagine if the tech boom had happened, but in a different economic environment, without the early 2000s' speculative bubbles that gutted the world economy.
 It's an impossible ideal, I know.
 But in that ideal world, the magazine covers above would never have been published.
 These covers (and they are typical of the Boomer message created for succeeding generations since 1990) reek of Schadenfreude.
 These images create a self-fulfilling prophecy regarding the ruin of the people who are going to have to foot the Boomers' bills.
 These are magazine covers from two big recessions.
 They bookend an era of greed masquerading as Boomer virtue.
 In an ideal world, the completely false, negative horizontal group stereotyping that caused, and is still causing, so much damage would never have been considered a social good.
 Even false positive horizontal stereotyping, as was done with Millennials in the early 2000s, would have been rejected.

 X-Y squabbles aside, it's fascinating that the Boomers are slapping Gen Y with the same 'failed hopeless generation' publicity that they did to Gen X in the early 1990s.
 To get back to the new so-called 'Generation Catalano,' this exchange prompted some soul-searching by the people now in their early-mid 30s, who feel that they fall in between X and Y: